 I haven't written on the blog for a while and I can't say it's due to lack of time, but simply due to lack of its organization.

-This article is about mobile programming, using Xamarin with Visual Studio 2019, because it is cross-platform: to a large extent, we write the code only once for all mobile operating systems (we will focus on iOS and Android).
+This article is about mobile programming, using Xamarin with Visual Studio 2019, because it is cross-platform: to a large extent, we write the code once for all mobile operating systems (we will focus on iOS and Android).

 I say to a large extent because there are certain parts that need to be written separately for each OS.